Top 6 Signs You Need Masonry Work Done

 If your house, condo, or commercial building has brick or stone walls, you’ll need a mason at some point.
 And with Canada, where exposure to the elements can significantly damage the brick or stone wall structure over time, this is especially true.

 But short of a wall falling down or caving in, how will you know when it’s time to call in a residential or commercial mason?
-Look for these six signs of early damage.
+Look for these seven signs of early damage.

 Bowed brick occurs when the bricks in your home’s exterior either jut out or cave in around a certain area.
 Most of the time, this is caused by moisture that has seeped in behind the masonry.
 That moisture either (1) warps the concrete and the bricks and forces them to push out or (2) softens the wood or plaster behind the brick, causing the bricks to sink in.